Dead Butterflies

 "Dead Butterflies" is a song by British metalcore band Architects.
 Produced by the band's drummer Dan Searle and lead guitarist Josh Middleton, it is featured on the group's 2021 ninth studio album For Those That Wish to Exist.
 The track was released as the third single from the album on 20 January 2021.
 It was written by Dan Searle alongside the rest of the band, and was produced by Searle and Josh Middleton.
 It peaked at number 18 on the Billboard Mainstream Rock Songs chart in October 2021.

 Background

-The song was first debuted live on 21 November 2020, at livestreamed performance of the song at Royal Albert Hall in London.
+The song was debuted live on 21 November 2020, at livestreamed performance of the song at Royal Albert Hall in London.
 It was later released as the third single off of their ninth studio album, For Those That Wish to Exist, on 20 January 2021.
 The music video for "Dead Butterflies" was released on the same day.
 It was directed by Tom Welsh & Taylor Fawcett, featuring performance footage from the Royal Albert Hall show.
 The album version of the track was later released on 26 February.
 It peaked at number 18 on the Billboard Mainstream Rock Songs chart in October 2021, it being only their second song to reach the chart in their twenty year career, the first being "Animals" earlier in the year.